QinzhiChen/nlp_project/README.md

 |percent_non_single|Percentage of words that appeared more than once|

-## Project goal

-- The stated goal of this project is to predict the main progamming language of a repository on Github based on the commensurate README file contents.

 ## Project plan

 - data science across all domains can usually be generalized as the following steps.
 We used this as our framework to make our plan.